marlia92/PFA-component-starter/src/component-library/content/components/forms/select/index.md

 ---
 title: Select
-overview: "A dropdown form field for choosing one option from a list.
-Supports placeholders, default selections, and validation.
-For multiple selections, use [Choice Group](/component-library/components/forms/choice-group)."
+overview: "A form field that lets users select one option from a dropdown list.
+Supports custom labels, placeholders, default selections, and required validation.
+Each option includes a label and a value used in the form submission."
 slots:
   - title: default
     description: Select options.